Risingson/eveeyedocs/docs/ui/basic-ui.md

 !!! error "Mobile"
     Keyboard shortcuts do not apply to mobile apps.

-Hold SHIFT while clicking a system to show info on it.
-Hold CTRL while clicking a non-regional system to go to its map.
+Hold SHIFT while clicking a system to show info on it.<b Hold CTRL while clicking a non-regional system to go to its map.
 Hold CTRL-SHIFT while clicking a system to go to its radar map.